kimondo/tweetyourMP/readme.txt

 Note that this code contains a few legacy bits and pieces left over from when it was called Webtivist.

 To install download these files and create a database on your website to store the MP data.
 Edit the settings.php file with the theyworkforyou.com API key and database login details.
+Note that you will need to apply for a API key from theyworkforyou.com/api - these are free for charitible use of 50,000 lookups per year.

 Feedback, comments, complaints, support at http://kimondo.co.uk/tweet-your-mp/